amc5/applied-data-analysis/module-08/module-08.md

 +     sigma = slider(0.25, 10, initial = 1, step = 0.25))  # plots the cumulative distribution function
 ```

-You can also use `pnorm()` to calculate the probability of an observation's value falling within a particular interval.
-For example, for a normal distribution with *μ* = 6 and *σ* = 2, the probability of an random observation falling between 7 and 8 is...
+You can also use `pnorm()` to calculate the probability of an observation drawn from the population falling within a particular interval.
+For example, for a normally distributed population variable with *μ* = 6 and *σ* = 2, the probability of a random observation falling between 7 and 8 is...

 ``` r
 > p <- pnorm(8, mean = 6, sd = 2) - pnorm(7, mean = 6, sd = 2)